-Any men's face scrub that contains large, irregularly-shaped particles can damage your skin by causing micro-tears in its surface.
+Any men's face scrub that contains large, irregularly shaped particles can damage your skin by causing micro-tears on its surface.

 Micro-tears weaken your skin's barrier, making skin more prone to dry, flaky patches, redness, and sensitivity.
 This issue is even worse if the scrub also contains an irritating fragrance, whether natural or synthetic.